 Provide remedies for rejected milestones

-In most publishing agreements, the developer will get another opportunity to deliver a milestone candidate which incorporates the feedback of the publisher.
-This has to be done within the term that has been included in the contract or within a term that will be mutually agreed between the developer and publisher on a case-by-case basis.
+In most agreements, if a milestone is rejected, the developer may deliver an updated milestone candidate that addressed the publisher’s feedback.
+This has to be done within the term that has been included in the contract or within a term that is mutually agreed upon between the developer and publisher on a case-by-case basis.

 Stuck on legal fine print?